JochenFM/MS3_VideoLibrary/README.md

 - Traversy Media on [Sidenav](https://www.youtube.com/watch?v=MaP3vO-vEsg&t=843s) and some slider styling.

-For embedding the Cloudinary upload widget and video player, I followed [Cloudinary's documentation](https://cloudinary.com/documentation/video_player_how_to_embed).
+For embedding the Cloudinary upload widget, I followed [Cloudinary's documentation](https://cloudinary.com/documentation/upload_widget).

-Similarly, to get the  working, I followed https://cloudinary.com/documentation/upload_widget
+Similarly, there is good documentation for implementing the [video player](https://cloudinary.com/documentation/video_player_how_to_embed)

 A number of Code Institute's tutors were of great help.
 Many thanks to:

-- At the initial stages of this project, Fatima helped me realize that the reason for why the application failed to run was because my env.py file had been deleted/had disappeared.
+- Fatima who at the initial stages of this project, helped me realize that the reason for why the application failed to run was because my env.py file had been deleted/had disappeared.
-- Jo altered me to how/where [Flask looks for images](https://stackoverflow.com/questions/28207761/where-does-flask-look-for-image-files).
+- Jo who altered me to how/where [Flask looks for images](https://stackoverflow.com/questions/28207761/where-does-flask-look-for-image-files).
 - Ed Young for sharing a beautiful and neat code for pagination by [mozillazg](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) and for pointing out that it works just as fine in
 MaterializeCSS as in Bootstrap.
 Ed also wrote an exemplary ReadMe file for his Self-Isolution project from which I learned how to create tables in Markdown syntax.
-- Cormac helped with accessing my mongo.db database in the get_suggested_videos function in app.py by correcting an error.
+- Cormac who helped with accessing my mongo.db database in the get_suggested_videos function in app.py by correcting an error.
-- Tim Nelson helped me change the collapsible query selector in JS to select *all* collapsibles so they worked properly across the site.
+- Tim Nelson who shared his code for randmomly selecting items and who helped me change the collapsible query selector in JS to select *all* collapsibles so they worked properly across the site.
 He also tried to solve the console errors from the cloudinary video player.

-Special thanks also to my fellow students on Slack, especially:
+Special thanks also to my fellow students on Slack, especially to:

 - Sean Young who took up where Tim left and pointed out that a web-hosted video players plus iframes actually works without any JS scripts.
 Sean also kindly helped me with setting up the Cloudinary upload widget, to code the JS callback function to inject the Cloudinary video URL back into the upload form to be submitted to MongoDB.
-He has an unusual ability to understand and explain code, I find.

 - Toto kindly shared his code for the above Flask pagination extension.

 Some MS3s were a great inspiration for this project, especially Audrey Lloancy's [Cocktail App](https://sante-cocktail.herokuapp.com/), Sean Young's [Plum Recipes](https://sante-cocktail.herokuapp.com/).

-Thanks also to my mentor [Adegbenga Adeye](https://github.com/deye9) for encouraging me in my idea to code a video library.
+Thanks also to my mentor [Adegbenga Adeye](https://github.com/deye9) for encouraging me to try and code a video library.

 ### Image Credits